project-copacetic/copacetic/website/docs/troubleshooting.md

 Copa supports patching Oracle Linux in two ways:

-With a vulnerability scan, `--ignore-errors` must be passed in:
+With a vulnerability scan, `--ignore-errors` must be passed in.
+This will patch all CVEs aside from false positives reported by Trivy:

 ```bash
 copa patch -r /oracle-7.9-vulns.json -i docker.io/library/oraclelinux:7.9 --ignore-errors